-Note that you don’t have to plead guilty.
-Your ticket gives you a court date, and you can appear on that court date to plead not guilty and have, or schedule, a hearing.
+You don't have to plead "guilty."
+Your Kentucky traffic ticket provides a court date; you can appear on that court date to plead "not guilty" and have, or schedule, a hearing.

-If all of the following apply to you, you most likely can prepay your traffic ticket fines and court costs online using the state’s ePay service:
+If ALL of the following apply to you, you most likely can prepay your KY traffic ticket fines and court costs online using the state's ePay service:

-- Your ticket is marked “Payable” (as opposed to “Court”) in the “Court” section.
-This means you’re allowed to prepay your fines and court costs, rather than wait until your court date.
+- Your KY traffic ticket is marked “Payable" (as opposed to “Court") in the “Court" section.
+This means you're allowed to prepay your fines and court costs, rather than wait until your court date.

-- You have at least three days before your scheduled court appearance.
+- You have at least 3 business days before your scheduled court appearance.

-- You did not receive the ticket in any of the following counties: Edmonson, Harlan, Logan, McCracken, Menifee, or Wayne.
+- You did NOT receive the traffic ticket in any of the following counties: Harlan, Logan, or Menifee.
+(Online payments not available for these counties).

-Don’t have your ticket?
-Head over to our section on Lost KY Traffic Tickets to find out how to retrieve your information.
+Don't have your traffic ticket?
+Head over to our section on Lost KY Traffic Tickets to find out how to retrieve your traffic ticket information.

-The city and county in which you were ticketed are listed within the “Date/Time” section of your citation.
+The city and county in which you were ticketed are listed within the “Date/Time" section of your Kansas traffic citation.

 The Kentucky Court of Justice provides information about the circuit court clerks in each county.
-Search for your county and find contact, address, and direction information; hours of operation; and acceptable payment methods.
+Search for your county to find contact information, hours of operation, and accepted payment methods.

-KY traffic tickets include specific instructions on how to prepay via the mail or in person, including the address and final cost.
-The tickets also include information about:
+KY traffic tickets include specific instructions on how to prepay by mail or in person, including the address and final cost.
+In Kentucky, traffic tickets also include information about:

 - Payment methods.
-Generally, you can pay by mail with a certified check or money order, and in person with a certified check, money order, or cash.
+Generally, you can pay by mail with a certified check or money order, or in person with a certified check, money order, or cash.

 Kentucky drivers can attend a state-approved traffic school to:

-- Avoid accumulating points associated with a traffic violation.
+- Avoid accumulating driving record points associated with a KY traffic violation.

-- Reduce driving record points if they’re getting close to suspension.
+- Reduce driving record points, if they're getting close to a driver's license suspension.

-Traffic school is only an option if you haven't already completed a course within the past year, and must be approved by the court.
-This means you must get permission from the court even if you don’t have a current traffic citation.
-Learn more on our point reduction page.
+Traffic school is only an option if you haven't already completed a course within the past 12 months, and must be approved by the court.
+This means you must get permission from the court even if you don't have a current traffic citation in Kentucky.
+Learn more on our Defensive Driving page.

-You can request permission to attend traffic school in relation to a traffic ticket in person, or by mail.
-Simply mail to your court:
+You can request permission to attend traffic school (in relation to a KY traffic ticket) in person or by mail.
+Simply mail the following to your court: